 - In dual-fuel mode the NOx and NO2 emissions are somewhat lower than in diesel mode. - In dual-fuel mode the CH4 emissions are very high.
 The high CH4 emissions are highest during the for the vehicle typical motorway operation.
 The CH4 emissions decrease at a lower blend ratio but are still high. - In dual-fuel mode the CO2 emissions are lower, as could be expected from the lower energy specific CO2 emission of natural gas.
-However, when the high CH4 emission and its Global Warming Potential of 25 in CO2 equivalents are considered, the total CO2 emissions are 14-40% higher in dual-fuel mode than in diesel mode, depending on the trip and blend ratio. - With a high payload (100%), the CO2 specific CH4 emission decreases somewhat compared to lower payloads (55 and 10%).
+However, when the high CH4 emission and its Global Warming Potential of 25 in CO2 equivalents are considered, the total equivalent CO2 emissions (Tank-To-Wheel) are 14-40% higher in dual-fuel mode than in diesel mode, depending on the trip and blend ratio. - With a high payload, the CO2 specific CH4 emission decreases some-what compared to lower payloads.